functional-web-app/fwa.dev/src/views/md/goals.md

 # Goals

 - Accessible and inclusive by default.
+- Full-stack persistence, eventing and other backend affordances are built-in first-class.
 - Author and maintain only unique business logic.
-- Replacability: functions should referentially transparent, easy to replace and remove.
 - Minimize code _and_ infra dependencies while ensuring both are explicity declared.
-- Full-stack persistence, eventing and other backend affordances are built-in first-class.

 # Non-goals